Request For Proposal

 By Ampersand Group

 Education today is no longer confined to classrooms, textbooks, and exams.
 The world outside demands far more than theoretical knowledge.
-It requires problem-solving, creativity, adaptability and collaboration.
+It requires problem-solving skill, creativity, adaptability and collaboration skill.
 To prepare students for these real-world challenges, schools are increasingly turning to Project-Based Learning (PBL), a dynamic teaching approach where students learn by actively exploring real-life problems and creating practical solutions.
 By engaging in projects that mirror real-world scenarios, students gain not just academic knowledge but also the essential skills needed for the future.

 Why Project-Based Learning Matters